Architectural project

 Can’t we envisage a different destiny for these destinations, one based on their own resources, be they intellectual and cultural, but also heritage, geographical, ecological and social?And while it’s clear that Venice will remain a focal point for all kinds of travelers, shouldn’t we be thinking about a new travel economy and new forms of hospitality?

-The pedagogical objectives of the project module and the international workshop are as follows:
+The pedagogical objectives of the project module and the international workshop will then be as follows:

-– Analysis and immersion in situ revealing unprecedented places, far from the established Epinal image, places revealing situations of crisis and imbalance that threaten the survival of Venice (a city without inhabitants, a city turned exclusively towards second homes and tourist accommodations)
+-Analysis and immersion in situ revealing unprecedented locations, far from the conventional image, revealing situations of crisis and imbalance that threaten the survival of Venice (a city with no inhabitants, a city focused exclusively on second homes and tourist accommodations).

 – course language: French.

-– maximum project group capacity: to be defined
+– maximum capacity of project group: to be defined

-– courses on building scale and construction details (ED)Assessment methodContinuous assessment: 50% and final exam: 50%.
+– course on building scale and construction details (ED)Assessment methodContinuous assessment: 50% and final exam: 50%.

 Required work16 sessions, project workshop: alternating theory classes, lectures / debates and group corrections.
 8-day stay for an International Workshop at the University Institute of Architecture in Venice.